-The panel will discuss the concept of the use of force in cyberspace and lawful reactions by the injured State(s).
+The panel discussed the concept of the use of force in cyberspace and lawful reactions by the injured State(s).

 11:30–12:00 Coffee break

-The panel will discuss the concept of an armed attack in cyberspace and self-defence (incl. questions of causality, degree of gravity and type of consequences).
+The panel discussed the concept of an armed attack in cyberspace and self-defence (incl. questions of causality, degree of gravity and type of consequences).

 13:30–14:30 Light lunch

-The panel will discuss the threat and breach of the international peace, concept of aggression in cyberspace and investigative powers of the UN Security Council (art 34).
+The panel discussed the threat and breach of the international peace, concept of aggression in cyberspace and investigative powers of the UN Security Council.

 16:00–16:30 Coffee break

-The panel will discuss the obligations imposed by the principle of peaceful settlement of disputes, potential venues of dispute settlement and good faith.
+The panel discussed the obligations imposed by the principle of peaceful settlement of disputes, potential venues of dispute settlement and good faith.

 Briefing by Prof Hajer Gueldich, Professor, University of Carthage, Tunisia; Chairperson, African Union Commission on International Law (with accompanying slides)